-Section 5 of the LDA was amended to require the mandatory electronic filing of all documents required by the LDA.
-The only exception to mandatory electronic filing is for the purpose of amending reports in the format previously filed, or for compliance with the Americans with Disabilities Act.
-Each electronic lobbying disclosure form provides usability for people with vision impairments who have the appropriate software and hardware.
-If you have questions regarding additional ADA accommodations, please contact the Senate Office of Public Records at 202-224-0758.
+The LDA (2 U.S.C. § 1604) requires mandatory electronic filing of all lobbying registrations and reports.
+The only exception to mandatory electronic filing is for the purpose of compliance with the Americans with Disabilities Act.
+The online electronic filing system provides usability for people with vision impairments who have the appropriate software and hardware.
+If you have questions or need assistance regarding additional ADA accommodations, please contact the Senate Office of Public Records at (202) 224-0758.

 Semiannual Reporting of Certain Contributions - Contents of Report

-The core information required by Section 5(d) of the LDA and incorporated into Form LD-203 is: (1) certain contributions that are not disclosed in the LD-2 report; and (2) a certification that the filer has read and understands the gift and travel provisions in the Rules of both the House of Representatives and the Senate, and that the filer has not knowingly violated the aforementioned Rules.
+The core information required by the LDA (2 U.S.C. § 1604(d)) and incorporated into the semiannual contribution report (LD-203) is: (1) certain contributions that are not disclosed in the quarterly activity report (LD-2); and (2) a certification that the filer has read and understands the gift and travel provisions in the Rules of both the House of Representatives and the Senate, and that the filer has not knowingly violated the aforementioned Rules.

-The beginning part of Form LD-203 contains identifying information.
-Section 5(d) requires specific information regarding certain contributions and payments made by the filer (i.e., each active registrant and active lobbyist), as well as any political committee established or controlled by the filer.
+The LDA (2 U.S.C. § 1604(d)) requires specific information regarding certain contributions and payments made by the filer (i.e., each active registrant and active lobbyist), as well as any political committee established or controlled by the filer.
 In determining contributions and/or payments to report, it is important to note that, in some cases, a leadership PAC (as defined by the Federal Election Campaign Act, FECA) or a former leadership PAC (for example, in the case of a lobbyist who was previously a covered official) may be a political committee established, financed, maintained, or controlled by a lobbyist.
 Also, a political committee that has changed from a principal campaign committee into a multicandidate committee (defined in the FECA) could be considered to have been established by a covered official or federal candidate.
 Finally, the FECA defines those organizations that may establish separate segregated funds (SSFs).

-The middle part of Form LD-203 requires the filer to disclose for itself, and for any political committee the filer establishes or controls:
+The LDA (2 U.S.C. § 1604(d)) requires the filer to disclose for itself, and for any political committee the filer establishes or controls:

 - The date, recipient, and amount of funds contributed (including in-kind contributions) to any Federal candidate or officeholder, leadership PAC, or political party committee (registered with the Federal Election Commission), if the aggregate during the period to that recipient equals or exceeds $200.
 Please note that contributions to state and/or local candidates and committees not required to be registered with the Federal Election Commission need not be disclosed.

-- The date, the name of honoree and/or honorees, the payee(s) and amount of funds paid for an event to honor or recognize a covered Legislative Branch or covered Executive Branch official (except for information required to be disclosed by another entity under 2 U.S.C § 434).
+- The date, the name of honoree and/or honorees, the payee(s) and amount of funds paid for an event to honor or recognize a covered Legislative Branch or covered Executive Branch official (except for information required to be disclosed by another entity under 52 U.S.C. § 30104).

-- The date, the name of honoree and or honorees, the payee(s) and amount of funds paid to an entity or person that is named for a covered Legislative Branch official, or to an entity or person in recognition of such official (except for information required to be disclosed by another entity under 2 U.S.C § 434).
+- The date, the name of honoree and/or honorees, the payee(s) and amount of funds paid to an entity or person that is named for a covered Legislative Branch official, or to an entity or person in recognition of such official (except for information required to be disclosed by another entity under 52 U.S.C. § 30104).

-- The date, recipient, the name of the covered official, the payee(s) and amount of funds paid to an entity established, financed, maintained, or controlled by a covered Legislative or Executive Branch official or to an entity designated by such official (except for information required to be disclosed by another entity under 2 U.S.C § 434).
+- The date, recipient, the name of the covered official, the payee(s) and amount of funds paid to an entity established, financed, maintained, or controlled by a covered Legislative or Executive Branch official or to an entity designated by such official (except for information required to be disclosed by another entity under 52 U.S.C. § 30104).

-A non-voting board member (e.g. honorary or ex-officio) does not control an organization for these purposes.
+- A non-voting board member (e.g. honorary or ex-officio) does not control an organization for these purposes.
 For purposes of the LDA, the term “designated,” for instance, includes a covered legislative branch official’s or covered executive branch official’s directing a charitable contribution in lieu of an honoraria pursuant to House, Senate, or executive branch Ethics rules.
 It also includes a payment that is directed to an entity by a covered official who is also on the board of the entity.
-In contrast, a contribution following a mere statement of support or solicitation does not necessarily constitute a reportable event under Section 5(d) of the LDA without some further role by a covered official.
+In contrast, a contribution following a mere statement of support or solicitation does not necessarily constitute a reportable event under (2 U.S.C. § 1604(d)), without some further role by a covered official.

-This section of the LDA has been written broadly, and, in light of other provisions in HLOGA (P.L.
-110-81), it would be prudent to consult with the appropriate Ethics Committee, as well as the Office of Government Ethics, in order to determine if any event listed above is otherwise prohibited under law, Senate or House Rules, or Executive Branch regulations.
+This section of the LDA (2 U.S.C. § 1604(d)) is written broadly, and, in light of other legal provisions, it would be prudent to consult with the appropriate Ethics Committee, or the Office of Government Ethics, in order to determine if any event listed above is otherwise prohibited under law, Senate or House Rules, or Executive Branch regulations.
 For some events, it may be prudent to consult with the Federal Election Commission as well.
-Please note that HLOGA and the Federal Election Campaign Act are not harmonized to contributions of exactly $200.
+Please note that the LDA and the Federal Election Campaign Act are not harmonized to contributions of exactly $200.